openactive/gulp-respec/README.md

 # gulp-respec
 This package provides gulp tasks to render ReSpec files, which provides a live preview during editing.

+A rendered HTML copy of the specification is outputted to `./render/` by default.

 ## Installation

 Install `gulp` and this library: